The world’s second smallest state is also world’s richest – and it shows!

-- Monte Carlo Casino – large, historically important gambling complex.
+Large, historically important gambling complex.
 The ornate structure was built in the 19th century, gradually expanding it.
-It is outstanding example of Beaux-Arts style.
+It is an outstanding example of the Beaux-Arts style.

-- Oceanographic Museum – enormous museum, built in Neo-Baroque style in 1910.
-Creation and construction of this museum was initiated and led by Prince Albert I. The enormous building is towering on the cliff above the Mediterranean and has rich collections relating to sea fauna and exploration.
-At the basement is large aquarium.
+An enormous museum, constructed in the Neo-Baroque style in 1910.
+The creation and construction of this museum were initiated and led by Prince Albert I. The enormous building is towering on the cliff above the Mediterranean and has rich collections relating to sea fauna and exploration.
+In the basement is a large aquarium.

-- Monaco Cathedral (Saint Nicholas Cathedral) – large cathedral in the old city, consecrated in 1875 and built in Neo-Romanesque style.
-Located in the site where the first church in Monaco was built in 1252.
+Large cathedral in the old city, consecrated in 1875 and built in Neo-Romanesque style.
+Located on the site where the first church in Monaco was built in 1252.